wdporter/i-am-that-vuepress/77-i-and-mine-are-false-ideas/readme.md

 something which is not memory.
 You cease to be a Mr. So-and-so, busy about his own affairs.
 You are at last at peace.
 You realise that nothing was ever wrong with the world — you alone were wrong and now it is all over.
-Never again will you be caught in the meshes of desire born of ignorance.
+Never again will you be caught in the meshes of desire born of ignoreänce.